 |Average:||(4.6 / 5)|

 The ME-709 is the perfect solution to your needs of at-resident exercising.
 Standing against a large horde of competitive models with different specifications, quality, prices, … the ME-709 still stands out as one of the best with quality and price balanced perfectly.
-The praises it received by both professionals in the sport industry and users alike have given it a reputation well enough for it to be considered by the sceptic and the pickiest users.
+The praises it received from both professionals in the sports industry and users alike have given it a reputation well enough for it to be considered by the skeptic and the pickiest users.

 One of its most notable features that make the ME-709 a machine for both the professionals and the amateurs is the customisable resistance of up to eight levels.